 Each Hatchet Design Build project exemplifies the team’s fine attention to detail and superior building methods.
 For instance, this 19th Century townhouse—located just off Grand Army Plaza in North Park Slope—was embellished with cabinets, closets, and vanities created by the firm’s fabrication shop.
 The Hatchet Design Build team also restored the staircases and fireplaces to their original aesthetic.

-KBR Design & Build
+KBR Design and Build

 838 6th Ave., 5th Floor, New York, NY 10001